You are currently viewing Random forest algorithm in Python

 fashion-MNIST-images

-Step 5- Split the dataset into training and testing and then normalize it
+Step 4- Split the dataset into training and testing and then normalize it.
+After that convert the labels to the categorical format with the help of to_categorical function.

 train_data, val_data = train_test_split(df_train.iloc[:, 1:], test_size=0.2, random_state=42)